×

 Thinking twice about what to wear

-Bright colours, casual clothing like jeans, and exaggerated outfits are generally discouraged unless explicitly requested.
+Bright colours, casual clothing like jeans, and exaggerated outfits are generally discouraged unless the family explicitly requests them for the funeral.
 Shoes are often also practical and understated, avoiding loud or colourful designs.
 Sensitivity to cultural and religious preferences around attire and accessories is important, as these can vary significantly.

 Behaviour and conduct at a funeral